shuHelicopter/Machine_Learning_Specialization_University_of_Washington/README.md

 # Machine_Learning_Specialization_University_of_Washington
-Assignments for the Coursera courses 'Machine Learning Specialization'(University of Washington).
+My assignments for the Coursera courses 'Machine Learning Specialization'(University of Washington).
 In those assignments, I prefer packages numpy, pandas and scikitlearn than graphlap, sframe provied by the instructors.
 There is slight difference in syntax between two kinds of python packages.

 ## Syllabus of Machine Learning Specialization
 ## A Case Study Approach